BunningsWarehouseOfficial/SEC-Assignment/README.md

 # SEC Assignment, Semester 2 2021
-Software Engineering Concepts assignment by Krisian Rados (19764285).
+Software Engineering Concepts assignment by Kristian Rados (19764285).

 ## How to Run
 ### Option 1